ebmdatalab/openprescribing/README.md

     python manage.py convert_hscic_prescribing --filename data/raw_data/[PDPI FILE].CSV -v 2
     python manage.py import_hscic_prescribing --filename data/raw_data/[PDPI FORMATTED FILE].CSV -v 2

-If necessary, update list sizes for the latest months:
+If necessary, update list sizes for the latest months.
+You can get the raw list size data from the NHS BSA Information Portal:

     python manage.py import_list_sizes --filename data/list_sizes/[MONTH FILE].CSV -v 2

+(If you want to add list size data for only part of a quarter, then rename the filename to cover only those months.)

 Then refresh the materialized views (which will take some time, and slow the database while it runs - if doing this remotely, it's best to run this inside a screen session):